Edit: slightly updated with one more “what have I learned” and a few more links. But I could add links to this for hours. 😛

 Me being who I am, it of course led me to dig deeper into citations there in Wikipedia (hey look, ma, I’m a reliable source!
 No, wait, I’m not!).
 I think at this point that in theory, I’m a valid source.
 This may seem like an odd thing to wonder about or worry about, but hey, how can I help issues like this if not?
 I mean, this is right at the top of the whole MUD category:

 MUDs and Notability — It Ain’t Gonna Work

 Alright, I’ve been pondering this for several days, and I gotta tell you, I’ve got next to nothing.
 I’ve been in the Mudding community for over eight years at this point, and I’ve been a Mud administrator/coder/builder for over four years.
 I’d like to think I know the community pretty well.
 Here’s the dilemma: wikipedia guidelines require that articles on subjects maintain a certain level of notability.
 That is there are sources not directly related to the subject of the article.
 In the case of Muds this means we need to find some sort of third party source (be it a review, a listing, etc…) for each and every MUD listed on wikipedia that wasn’t written by players or staff of the MUD in question.

 Well, that’s bloody near impossible.

 — from the Talk page for the entire MUD category

 So I decided to take a look at sourcing.
 I picked LegendMUD and my name, because though I may not be able to edit those articles, I do know the topics!
-In fact, I am an expert on me, though biased.
-Read the rest of this entry »
+In fact, I am an expert on me, though biased. 🙂 Continue reading »